venkataravuri/ai-ml/docs/gen-ai/finetune-llms.md

 ### Distributed Fine-tuning LLMs across Multiple Nodes & GPUs

+Model parallelism splits the model across multiple GPUs.
+This is especially useful for models that are too large to fit into the memory of a single GPU.

+- **Pipeline Parallelism**: Splits the model into different layers that are processed by different GPUs in a pipelined fashion.
+- **Tensor Parallelism**: Splits the individual layers themselves across multiple GPUs to parallelize the computation.

+#### Data Parallelism

 #### FSDP - Fully Sharded Data Parallel

 Fully Sharded Data Parallel (FSDP) enables efficient training of large neural networks across multiple GPUs and nodes by distributing the model's parameters across devices.

+PyTorch Fully Sharded Data Parallel (FSDP) primarily utilizes data parallelism with some aspects of tensor parallelism.

 2 GPUs per node and a total of 2 nodes (4 GPUs total)